• Skip to primary navigation

 What Can I Make With Homemade Gluten-Free Sandwich Bread?

-• Toast it.
-Eat with butter and cinnamon sugar, cream cheese, or jams/jellies.
-You can also toast it or use a panini press for a hot sandwich.
-(My favorite way to use this bread is making toasted sandwiches, especially after the bread has been frozen and thawed.)
+• Toast: Enjoy toasted with butter and cinnamon sugar, cream cheese, or your favorite jams and jellies.
+It also works well in a panini press or for hot, toasted sandwiches (especially after the bread has been frozen and thawed).

-• French toast or French toast sticks.
-French toast would work best with fresh bread that has been sitting out at room temperature for 1-2 days, not frozen and thawed bread.
+• French Toast: Perfect for French toast or French toast sticks.
+For best results, use fresh bread that’s been left at room temperature for 1–2 days rather than frozen and thawed.

 • Homemade Croutons.
 I haven't tried this bread in my Gluten Free Croutons recipe yet, but I will update as soon as I have.